glennin-codes/Practice-Rust/README.md

 ## Problems

-1. [Problem 1: Sum of Two Numbers](src/main.rs) - This solution prints out the first word in string.
+1. [Problem 1: Find the First Word in a String Slice](src/main.rs) - This solution prints out the first word in a string slice.

+   This problem is commonly encountered in text processing tasks.

+   **Solution Explanation:**

+   - This solution defines a function `first_word` that takes a reference to a string (`&String`) and returns a reference to a slice of bytes (`&[u8]`) representing the first word in the string.
+   - This solution utilizes the `FromUtf8 trait`, `slice`, and `bytes` to achieve the desired functionality.

+ 2 .

 ## How to Use